I-2-9-70.Protests of Decisions

 2. Protest Memorandum and Email to the AC

-Do not copy the hearing office (HO) on the email notifying OAO of the protest, because it does not have jurisdiction to issue an amended decision once the component forwards a protest to the AC.
-If the HO becomes aware that a protest memorandum has been sent to the AC, no action should be taken by the HO.
+Do not copy the HO on the email notifying OAO of the protest, because it does not have jurisdiction to issue an amended decision once the component forwards a protest to the AC.
+Once a protest memorandum has been sent to the AC, no action should be taken by the HO.

 The email to the AC must include the protest memorandum as an attachment and must contain in the body of the email: